Skip to content

 Veteran credentials help Democratic men compete for suburban women voters who might otherwise prefer Republican candidates on security issues.

 Attacking military service is one of the few remaining taboos in American politics.
-Even in our hyper-partisan era, going after a veteran’s record creates massive backlash.
-This defensive advantage is a critical component of why veterans win elections — they force Republicans to fight on policy, not character.
+Even in our hyper-partisan era, going after a veteran’s record creates backlash.
+This defensive advantage forces Republicans to fight on policy rather than character.

-Combat veterans are immune to standard Republican national security attacks.
+Combat veterans resist standard Republican national security attacks.
 Hard to call someone “weak” who served in Iraq or Afghanistan.

-Military service = working class credibility.
-Enlisted veterans especially can’t be painted as out-of-touch elites, even with Ivy League degrees.
+Military service signals working class roots.
+Enlisted veterans especially can’t easily be painted as out-of-touch elites, even with advanced degrees.

 Veterans had careers before politics.
 They’re seen as citizen-soldiers who earned the right to serve in government through prior service.

-Result: Republicans are forced to fight on policy grounds rather than character attacks, which heavily favors Democrats in suburban swing districts where voters prefer substance over rhetoric.
-This is a key tactical reason why veterans win elections in purple districts.
+Result: Republicans often must fight on policy grounds rather than character attacks, which tends to favor Democrats in suburban swing districts where voters prefer substance over rhetoric.

 2024 Gallup Poll: Confidence in American Institutions